ptamarov/go-graphs/README.md

 ```go
 func (g *graph) BreadthFirstSearchFrom(source int) error
 ```
-`BreadthFirstSearchFrom` performs a breadth first search from the source node, processing the nodes and edges according to the graph search functions.
+`BreadthFirstSearchFrom` runs a breadth first search from the source node, processing the nodes and edges according to the graph search functions.
 It returns the first error raised by any of the search functions if this happens during the run.